How to Crochet The Second Row

 • Treble crochet

-Single Crochet
+Single Crochet – Second Row

 Single crochet stitch is shown in pink wool yarn.

-• Yarn over (abbreviated yo) and pull through both loops.
+4. Yarn over, pull through both loops.

 Quick Reference for Single Crochet